A Quantum Version of The Spectral Decomposition Theorem of Dynamical Systems, Quantum Chaos Hierarchy: Ergodic, Mixing and Exact: The Quantum Version of Spectral Decomposition Theorem (QSDT)

+Now it is suitable to make the following remark.
+In general, if evolution operator $\hat{U_t}$ is not unitary (for example when Hamiltonian is non-Hermitian, see section 6) then we will have that $0<tr(\hat{\rho}_{\ast})<1$, i.e. weak limit $\hat{\rho}_{\ast}\in\mathcal{A}^{\prime}\backslash\mathcal{N}$ is considered an state not normalized.
+This means that trace of any initial state $\hat{\rho}$ is not preserved for non-unitary evolutions in the limit $t\rightarrow\infty$.
+This is a typical feature of decoherence in open quantum systems where interaction between a quantum system and its environment produces a non-unitary evolution of reduced state described by a master equation \cite{zurek-paz}.

-In this framework the fundamental element to realize the \emph{classical limit} of a quantum system, which mathematically consists in to obtain a classical algebra from a quantum algebra via an algebra ``deformation" in the limit $\hbar \rightarrow 0$, is the \emph{Wigner transform}.
-This transform allows us to obtain a function $f(\phi)$ defined over the phase space $\Gamma$ from a quantum state $\hat{\rho}$ where the function $f(\phi)$ can be interpreted such a distribution probability analogous to the statistic mechanics density $\rho(p,q)$ governed by the Liouville equation.
-Now we present a brief review of the more important Wigner transform properties.
+A fundamental mathematical element to study the classical limit of a quantum system is the \emph{Wigner transform}.
+From a quantum state $\hat{\rho}$ Wigner transform allows us to obtain a function $f(\phi)$ defined over phase space $\Gamma$ that can be interpreted, in the classical limit $\hbar\rightarrow0$, as a distribution probability governed by Liouville equation of classical statistical mechanics.
+We present a brief review of some relevant properties of Wigner transform.